 Adopting the Hijri calendar as your primary calendar in life can be challenging – especially that our modern life is built and organized around the Gregorian calendar.
 This article will offer a practical tool to help you live a Hijri-first lifestyle we call: The #GoHijri Adoption Framework.

-If you’re more of a visual/auditory learner, join us for a free webinar this Friday where we’ll go in-depth on how to use this framework to live a Hijri first lifestyle.
+If you’re more of a visual/auditory learner, check out the webinar below, where we’ll go in-depth on how to use this framework to live a Hijri first lifestyle:

 For fifteen centuries, the Islamic calendar was the primary calendar for Muslims globally.
 Unfortunately, it lost its status in the last 100 years and became a secondary calendar for many of us, only referring to it for Ramadan, Eid, and Hajj.